NYC Program Empowers Students to Evaluate Climate RiSC

 “Climate change education is disproportionately focused on the problems (causes, failures), which is both divisive and unproductive,” says Shon.
 “The RiSC curriculum takes a different approach by empowering students to be the drivers of climate literacy in their communities, and of resiliency planning across NYC schools.
 Students and teachers are empowered to understand the causes and future impacts of climate change, and then take action by designing and implementing real-world resilience projects for their schools,” she says.

 A Novel Climate RiSC Assessment for Schools

-RiSC Program Coordinator and Brooklyn College graduate Heather Sioux developed the RiSC Vulnerability Assessment with Shon and Zimmerman.
+RiSC Program Coordinator and Brooklyn College graduate Heather Sioux developed the RiSC Vulnerability Assessment with Shon and Zimmermann.
 The Assessment asks students to audit their school buildings, neighborhoods, critical infrastructure, and vulnerability to sea level rise and coastal flooding – the same categories in OneNYC’s Vision 4: Our Resilient City.

 With $2,500 in seed funding, students will design, execute and monitor a small‐scale school‐based resiliency project, such as a rain garden.
 At RiSC Summits in June 2018 and 2019, the student teams will meet and share their work, as well as talk with local resilience practitioners and partners.
 In 2019, a set of student generated “Climate Resilience Guidelines for NYC Schools” will be presented to City officials.

 Preparing Teachers for RiSC